agrafix/highjson/README.md

 Hackage: [highjson](http://hackage.haskell.org/package/highjson)

+ **WARNING: Work in progress!**

-Low boilerplate, easy to use and very fast Haskell JSON serialisation and parsing. **WARNING: Work in progress!**
+Low boilerplate, easy to use and very fast Haskell JSON serialisation and parsing without the help of TemplateHaskell or Generics.
+Fast parsing is achieved by trying to avoid intermediate data structures and c string decoding, fast serialisation is powered by [buffer-builder](https://github.com/chadaustin/buffer-builder/).

 ## Usage